wonderingabout/gtp2ogs-tutorial/docs/3B4-windows-optional-edit-gtp2ogs-js-file.md

 You can view a copy of gtp2ogs.js devel branch file [here](https://github.com/online-go/gtp2ogs/blob/devel/gtp2ogs.js )

-Optional : i also recommend to download the amazing text editor Notepad++, which we will use in this tutorial
+i also recommend to download the amazing text editor Notepad++, which we will use in this tutorial

 notepad++ will be useful to edit gtp2ogs.js, but also to manage logfiles of your ai much more easily (find all apikeys in document to remove them, autojump line, share game log files to other players, etc..), [here](https://notepad-plus-plus.org/download/)